 Adding To The Virtue List

 By adhering to these virtues, I argue individuals can live better, more fulfilling lives.
 For example, if you are more patient in your daily dealings, then you can better reserve your emotional energy while avoiding emotional outbursts towards others.
-Or, if you’re more frugal you can save your resources to help others instead of wasting your resources on pointless materials.
+Or, if you’re more frugal, you can save your resources to help others instead of wasting your money on pointless knick-knacks.

 I’ve thought frequently about my virtue list.
 I wanted to avoid repeating myself while ensuring the ten virtues were easy to follow and understand.
-However, after much consideration, I believe the list needs to be increased to feature a few more concepts.
 By expanding the list, I hope to give myself and other individuals the tools we need to live our best lives.

 Now, when we hear “productive,” we think of corporate work or factory labor.
 We must not be so limited.
 You are productive when you pursue virtue, learn a skill, spend time with virtuous people, or take better care of your health.
 Industriousness is about ensuring your actions are building a sustainable future that supports your needs in the long-run.